lincza/ProduceLincKnowledgeBase/docs/articles/Produce Accounting/Produce Bills/Produce Bills.md

-The function and “behaviour” of a produce bill is governed by the purpose for which it was created, eg. *Advance*, *Cost* or *Forecast*.
+The function and "behaviour" of a produce bill is governed by the purpose for which it was created, eg. *Advance*, *Cost* or *Forecast*.
 This purpose is selected by the user when generating the produce bill.